OpenTranslationBible/open-bible/en-GB/18.Job/md/job-33.md

 ## Job 33:28

-> He has redeemed my soul from going down to the pit,
+> He has delivered my soul from descending into the pit,
-> and my life shall see the light.’
+> and my life shall behold the light.’

 ---